-- (1) Applicable to discharges or increases in the volume of discharges caused by precipitation within any 24-hour period less than or equal to the 10-yr, 24-hr precipitation event (or snowmelt of equivalent volume) of 2.4 inches. - (2) Applicable to discharges or increases in the volume of discharges caused by precipitation within any 24-hour period greater than the 10-yr, 24-hr precipitation event (or snowmelt of equivalent volume) of 2.4 inches.
+- (1) Applicable to discharges or increases in the volume of discharges caused by precipitation within any 24 hour period less than or equal to the 10-yr, 24-hr precipitation event (or snowmelt of equivalent volume) of 2.19 inches. - (2) Applicable to discharges or increases in the volume of discharges caused by precipitation within any 24 hour period greater than the 10-yr, 24-hr precipitation event (or snowmelt of equivalent volume) of 2.19 inches. - (3) Applicable November 1 through March 1. - (4) Applicable March 2 through October 31. - (5) Limits effective January 31, 2024.
+See Compliance Schedule, Section II.C.